bigcommerce/dev-docs/docs/api-docs/apps/tutorials/sample-app-next/step-3-integrate-api.md

 </div>

-After you have embedded your app in the BigCommerce platform, the next step is to integrate the BigCommerce API.
+Now that you have embedded your app in the BigCommerce platform, you're ready to integrate the BigCommerce API.

 Anytime you make an API call to BigCommerce, you need to pass in the access token.
 Storing the access token in a database will allow you to persist the session when you call `/auth`, `/load`, or `/uninstall` endpoints.

-In the purview of this tutorial, we will demonstrate how to integrate your app with [Cloud Firestore](https://firebase.google.com/docs/firestore/quickstart), a cloud-hosted NoSQLFirebase database, and [MySQL](https://www.mysql.com/), a relational database management system.
+In this tutorial, we will demonstrate how to integrate your app with [Cloud Firestore](https://firebase.google.com/docs/firestore/quickstart), a cloud-hosted NoSQLFirebase database, and [MySQL](https://www.mysql.com/), a relational database management system.

 ## Install npm packages